stkevintan/hugo-lunr-zh/README.md

 ### jiebaConf [--jieba]

-the nodejieba configuration, the conf object should be stringify. more info: https://github.com/yanyiwu/nodejieba
+the nodejieba configuration object, the object should be stringify. more info: <https://github.com/yanyiwu/nodejieba>

 ## Issues

-please submit your issues to `https://github.com/stkevintan/hugo-lunr-zh/issues`
+please submit your issues to <https://github.com/stkevintan/hugo-lunr-zh/issues>